 Not only is new IT staff scarce, but the ever-developing IT landscape also requires different IT skills.
 European IT buyers are looking for talent with both hard and soft skills.
 Skill shortage in the European IT sector is due to the increase in IT jobs, the decrease of the number of IT graduates and quick IT developments that caused a mismatch between available skills and required skills.

-You might be dealing with an IT skills shortage in your own country as well.
-You can counter this by training new or existing staff, by innovating and developing your own product in one of the trend areas and/or trying to find a niche, specialised market segment to offer your skills and experience with less pressure to provide ever-increasing capacity.
+You might be dealing with a skills shortage in your own country as well.
+You can counter this by training new or existing staff, by innovating and developing your own product in 1 of the trend areas and/or trying to find a niche, specialised market segment to offer your skills and experience with less pressure to provide ever increasing capacity.
 It is also very important to keep your current staff happy, by offering a positive working environment.

-Skill shortage is found through all parts of the IT sector but there is a particular shortage of IT architects, programmers and professionals in big data, mobile computing, and cloud computing.
+Skill shortage is found through all parts of the IT sector but there is a particular shortage of IT architects and programmers and professionals in big data, mobile computing, and cloud computing.

 - Closely follow IT developments and build capacity in relevant technologies.
-For medium- and long-term technology trends, check Gartner’s 2021 edition of their emerging technology hype cycle.
+For medium and long-term technology trends, check Gartner’s 2022 edition of their emerging technology hype cycle.

 - Make sure your employees’ skills match the current needs of the European market, for example by offering them courses and workshops.